-Anything that does well in a raised bed garden has the potential to do well in a SIP.
+Anything that does well in a raised bed garden has the potential to do well in a SIP or raised bed sub irrigation.
 Use common sense and select big enough containers and plants that are unlikely to outgrow them.
 Some good choices include:

 - Cherry tomatoes

 Any indoor plant or tropical that prefers consistently moist dirt will do well in a SIP.
 Some examples include: